 - plus an intriguing carved stone half-human half-beast figure holding up an enclosed

-Batalha is a remarkable example of the Manueline style of architecture,
+and Alcobaça.
+Batalha is a remarkable example of the Manueline style

-which is especially visible in the arcades of the Royal Cloister.
-This style,
+of architecture, which is especially visible in the arcades of the Royal Cloister.

-from Gothic to Renaissance in Portugal.
-It is characterized by carvings of nautical
+the transition from Gothic to Renaissance in Portugal.
+It is characterized by

 Fátima I made my way north to the fascinating Roman ruins at Conímbriga

-the university with its magnificent Baroque library, I walked through the colorful
+with its magnificent Baroque library, I walked through the colorful indoor market,

-indoor market, where the local people were buying everything from flowers to salt
+where the local people were buying everything from flowers to salt cod.
+I have

-cod.
-I have to say that, although salt cod doesn't look very appetizing in the
+to say that, although salt cod doesn't look very appetizing in the fishmonger's

-fishmonger's display, it is really quite tasty when it's prepared the right way.
+display, it is really quite tasty when it's prepared the right way.
+(The key is

 the final part of my week in northern Portugal, I visited the city of Porto

-River Valley.
-Situated at the mouth of the river, Porto is really
+and the Douro River Valley.
+Situated at the mouth of the river, Porto

-two cities - Porto on the north bank and Vila Nova de Gaia on the south bank.
+is really two cities - Porto on the north bank and Vila Nova de Gaia on the south

-I was lucky to find a hotel on the south bank that was easy to get to by car.
+bank.
+I was lucky to find a hotel on the south bank that was easy to get to by

-It was just across the street from a Metro stop and next door to El Corte Ingles,
+car.
+It was just across the street from a Metro stop and next door to El Corte

 course, Porto is the home of port wine.
 All the major brands are represented by